 Christine began her career as an employment lawyer and continues to counsel companies about employment practices, with a particular focus on employee privacy (such as employee monitoring, investigations, and background checks), compliance with federal and state employment laws, and managing key aspects of employment relationships.
 She brings a collaborative, practical approach to helping companies manage their data and their workforces.

-Legal 500 US has recognized Ms. Lyon as a “rising star” in the area of privacy and data protection, and she has received The Burton Award for Distinguished Legal Writing.
+Legal 500 US recognized Ms. Lyon as a “rising star” in the area of privacy and data protection and recommended her for cyber law, and she received The Burton Award for Distinguished Legal Writing.
 She frequently writes and speaks on the topics of global data protection laws, workplace privacy issues, and data security laws.
 She is a co-editor of Global Employee Privacy and Data Security Law (BNA Books) and a member of the editorial board of the World Data Protection Report.

 Global Privacy Compliance Program for Major Cloud-Based Service Provider